 Welcome to the blog of the research cluster Imagining Pasts and Futures, which is based in sociology at Newcastle University.

 We started using this blog in the autumn of 2018.
-For blogs on events and activities prior to this time, please visit the blog Pasts & Futures Reads on wordpress.
+Blogs on events and activities prior to this time are reproduced below in partial format – we have copied them from their original home here Pasts & Futures Reads on wordpress.